 Having changed from a 325i touring myself, with really fat run flat tyres (nightmare) you'll definately notice the difference in wet/icy/snowy conditions.
 I changed mine for an X Trail last year just as the snow was starting, as the BMW drove like a skateboard in the ice and tramlined in the dry!
 It was a lovely, very powerful and enjoyable car with all the bells and whistles and as long as the road conditions were just as it like them - dry, smooth and flat it was great.
 Took a while to adjust to the Xtrail but now I would have to think long and hard before changing it - goes anywhere and ideal for the country lanes where I live.

 Hey posbyjohn - you must be a mind reader - well almost?
-I had a weird idea that it would be great if the forum members all met up so we could have an X Trail convoy down the motorway somewhere :thumbs: Wonder how many we could get together?
+I had a weird idea that it would be great if the forum members all met up so we could have an X Trail convoy down the motorway somewhere :whistle: :thumbs: Wonder how many we could get together?

 Used to see the MG owners club convoy of MGB's and Midgets skooting along the local by-pass but haven't seen them for a while now - used to be between 30 - 40 of them, nose to tail - excellent!